- Location: D 16/84, Manmandhir Ghat, Varanasi, Uttar Pradesh 221001, India

 - Main Deity: Varahi Devi For Other Deity Detail Click here

 - Darshan Timings: 05:30 AM to 07:30 AM

 - Best Season To Visit: August to March

 - Contact Number: +912892234080

 Panch Sagar Shaktipeeth temple is located in the Indian state of Uttar Pradesh, Varanasi.
 The temple is also known as Varahi Devi temple.
 Panchasagar Shakti Peeth is among the 51 Shakti Peeth of Maa Sati.
 Panch Sagar Shaktipeeth is one of the main religious places for Hindus.

 The chief legend of Panchsagar relates to the creation of the Shakti Peethas.
-Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Sati, the daughter of Prajapati Daksha, was married to the god Shiva despite his wishes.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the Yajna site, where Daksha ignored Sati as well as Shiva.